alan-zhang-22/mdkit/docs/implementation-plan.md

 The phased approach is working exceptionally well, with each component thoroughly tested before moving forward. **Phase 2 represents a major milestone** - the system now produces output that rivals commercial PDF processing tools, making it suitable for professional document conversion workflows.
 The recent addition of directional merging thresholds significantly improves header detection and text spacing preservation.

-**Next Major Milestone**: Complete Phase 4 to add centralized file management and comprehensive logging systems, which will provide professional-grade output management and debugging capabilities.
-The advanced header detection system provides an excellent foundation for this next phase.
+**Next Major Milestone**: Complete Phase 5 to add language detection and prompt template systems, which will provide intelligent LLM optimization capabilities.
+The professional-grade file management system provides an excellent foundation for this next phase.